kittykatattack/sound.js/README.md

 very quick fade-in to the sound.
 It's so quick that you can't really hear it, but it softens the start of sound a bit.
 The `reverse` value is `true` which means that the pitch bends up instead down.
-(This makes sense because jumping character jump upwards.)
+(This makes sense because jumping characters jump upwards.)
 The `randomValue` is 100.
 That means the pitch will randomize within a range 100 Hz above and below the target frequency, so that the sound's pitch is slightly different every time.
 This adds organic interest to the sound and makes the game world feel more alive and unpredictable.